The challenges you may face

 The kit bag

-Is it essential to have the best kit - No, Iceland is beautiful, and you'll be able to capture some amazing footage with your cell/mobile - I'm not a camera snob.
-You may understand after reading this post why I have gone the DSLR route, but the world is an ever changing technological landscape, so I aim to keep advice generic and help you decide what's best for you.
+Is it essential to have high end gear - No, Iceland is beautiful and you'll be able to capture some amazing footage during your Icelandic road trip with your cell/mobile - I'm not camera snob.
+You may understand after reading this post why I have gone the DSLR route, but the world is an every changing technological landscape so I aim to keep advice generic, and help you decide what's best for you.

 So in simple terms a camera that can shoot from wide angle (24mm) through to a telephoto (300-400mm).